By Sarah Conner By Sarah Conner | July 8, 2022 | Food & Drink

 Métier

-Only twenty guests an evening are invited to sample Métier’s seven course tasting menu in their chic Mount Vernon escape.
-The experience begins in the elegant salon with a glass of champagne and selection of hor d'oeuvres.
-Afterwards, make your way to the dining room and catch a glimpse of acclaimed chef Eric Ziebold as he prepares the evening’s offerings.
+Only 20 guests an evening are invited to sample Métier’s seven-course tasting menu in their chic Mount Vernon escape.
+The experience begins in the elegant salon with a glass of Champagne and a selection of hor d’oeuvres.
+Afterward, make your way to the dining room and catch a glimpse of acclaimed chef Eric Ziebold as he prepares the evening’s offerings.
 Plus, Métier builds an entirely new menu for diners wishing to return within the same season for fresh bites.
-1015 7th St. NW, 202.737.7500, metierdc.com
+1015 7th St. NW, metierdc.com

 Rose’s Luxury

 Fans of Rose’s Luxury—which pays homage to the chef’s grandmother and hostess extraordinaire—are accustomed to waiting for a coveted seat at the cherished Capitol Hill eatery.
-With soft shell crab and cacio e pepe souffle filling the menu, it’s no wonder it’s always busy.
-Looking to avoid the crowd?
-The private rooftop garden is a peaceful spot to indulge in an upgraded prix fixe menu with 11 of your closest friends.
-717 8th St. SE, 202.742.3570, rosesluxury.com
+With Spring lamb Manfredi and “brothers” beef back ribs filling the five-course prix fixe menu, it’s no wonder it’s always busy.
+717 8th St. SE, rosesluxury.com

 Shōtō

-You’re lucky to secure a seat before 9 p.m. at this Japanese restaurant, where a tartare and caviar service are the perfect precursors for wagyu tacos served on a potato chip shell.
+You’re lucky to secure a seat before 9 p.m. at this Japanese restaurant, where a caviar service is the perfect precursor for wagyu tacos served on a potato chip shell.
 Or, opt for the premium omakase and indulge in chef selections featuring lobster, truffle and caviar.
-If you secure a stool at the bar, you might just get a front row seat as executive sushi chef Kwang Kim purchases the day’s catch from Japanese fish markets.
+If you secure a stool at the bar, you might just get a front-row seat as executive sushi chef Kwang Kim purchases the day’s catch from Japanese fish markets.
 1100 15th St. NW, @shotodc